Pulover/PuloversMacroCreator/Documentation/About.md

 * Added *GetElementsByClassName* option in InternetExplorer/COM *Get Element Tool*.
 * Added var [not] in, var [not] contains, var [not] between and var is in Compare Variables If Statement.
 * Added WinTitle, WinText, ExcludeTitle and ExcludeText to *If Window...* statements.
-* Added options to set TitleMatchMode, TitleMatchMode Speed, DetectHiddenWindows and DetectHiddenText.
+* Added options to set TitleMatchMode, DetectHiddenWindows and DetectHiddenText.
+* Added options to set SendMode, KeyDelay, MouseDelay and ControlDelay.
 * Added *Client* mode for Mouse and Pixel/Image Search coordinates.
 * Added option to center coordinates of *ImageSearch* results.
 * Added option to change color of the rectangle of Image/Pixel Search area and Screenshots tool.